-Title Insurance for Your Peace of Mind
+Title Insurance Protects Your Investment

-You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.
+You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.